Narcolepsy in Dogs

 What causes narcolepsy?

-Narcolepsy is usually a congenital/inherited condition, but it may also be associated with other diseases such as obesity or immune system disorders.
-Researchers have identified an inherited form of the disease in Doberman Pinschers, caused by a genetic defect involving a chemical neurotransmitter called hypocretin.
+Narcolepsy is usually a congenital/inherited condition, but it may also be associated with other diseases such as canine distemper virus or inflammation of the nervous system.
+Researchers have identified an inherited form of the disease in Doberman pinschers, caused by a genetic defect involving a chemical neurotransmitter called hypocretin.
 Abnormalities in hypocretin receptors interrupt the regulation of normal sleep cycles.
-Abnormalities in hypocretin receptors in other dogs such as Labrador Retrievers, Poodles, and Dachshunds have also been identified.
+Abnormalities in hypocretin receptors in other dogs such as Labrador retrievers, poodles, and dachshunds have also been identified.

 How is narcolepsy diagnosed?